oktetlabs/styleguides/cguide.md

 recommended to enclose branch in curly braces if the other branch is enclosed.

-`if - else if - else if…` statements must be formatted like this:
+`if - else if - else if...` statements must be formatted like this:

         if (strcmp(reply, "yes") == 0)
         {